-- Since importers are obliged to pay for goods before they are shipped, the importer requires liquidity to pay the exporter’s invoice, as well as security that the goods will arrive.
+Since importers are obliged to pay for goods before they are shipped, the importer requires liquidity to pay the exporter’s invoice, as well as security that the goods will arrive.
 The importer’s bank can help by providing a letter of credit to the exporter, which provides working capital for the importer and mitigates their risk.
-An exporter’s bank lend money to an exporter on the basis of an export contract.
+An exporter’s bank lends money on the basis of an export contract.

-- More specifically, trade credit, political risk insurance and credit insurance are products that temper commercial risks that arise from conflict and instability.
+More specifically, trade credit, political risk insurance and credit insurance are products that temper commercial risks which arise from conflict and instability.
 Credit insurance helps recover all or part of a receivable, while political risk insurance protects businesses that purchase from potentially unstable regions.